hekemp/virtualshowdown/README.md

 Optional Requirements:
 - Bluetooth Enabled Computer

+Setting up the Kinect:
+1. Place the Kinect at least 3 feet off of the ground by placing it on a table, mantel, or bookshelf.
+If there is no tall surface to place the Kinect, rotate the box that packaged the Kinect sensor so it is at it's tallest.
+Place this box on a stable surface, and place the Kinect at the top of the box.
+2. The front of the Kinect will have 3 circular indents.
+The Kinect should face an open space so you have plenty of room to move safely.
+While we recommend at least 6 feet of open space for your safety, the device can be used in smaller spaces, so long as you can stand approximately 3 feet away from the device.
+3. Once the Kinect has been placed, plug the power cable for the Kinect sensor into the wall.
+Depending on how your Kinect came packaged, you may need to attatch a wire from your Kinect into the power pack of this cable to provide it power.
+4. Plug the USB cable for the Kinect sensor into your computer's USB port.
+Your computer should automatically download and install the required files.
+This may take several minutes.

+Running VR Showdown (From Unity):

+Running VR Showndown (From .exe):

 Pairing the Nintendo Switch Joy-Con to Your Computer:

 1. Open your PC's settings menu (Windows Key + i)